10 December 2019

 See also: Who uses code sharing and the benefits of application optimization? 👇

 In our portfolio, we have lots of successful React projects including a GPS tracker Weenect. 📱

 The application shows you the location of your pet, child or elderly person on the map in real-time.
 See how we developed the applications and what tools we used. 🚀

 What companies use React in their web applications?

-Are you ready for a display of crème de la crème, Forbes and Fortune A-listers, tech leaders, user-favourites who put their money on React JS?
+Are you ready for a display of crème de la crème, Forbes and Fortune A-listers, tech leaders, and user-favorites who put their money into React JS?

 💬 WhatsApp Web